Chapter One: Gameplay

 provides, especially while in competition with others.
 So,

-before we go any further, here are the two most important rules in
+before going any further, here are the three most important rules in

 the book.